 Diamond and Gold ASM contribute to the economy through royalties and taxes paid by licensed dealers.
-However, as long as artisanal gold mining is largely informal and unregulated, a significant portion of revenues disappear into informal channels.
+However, while artisanal gold mining is largely informal and unregulated, a significant portion of revenues disappear into informal channels.
 As a result, governments are deprived of substantial revenues, which could be captured if effective tax regimes were put in place as part of a formalized system.

-Given the numerous challenges they face, many artisanal miners are operating at different stages of legality, through the payment of informal taxes, and on the basis of informal agreements with local government officials.
-In fact, a significant proportion of unlicensed artisanal miners have, at some point in time, entered into such informal agreements with local mining officials in order to benefit from tacit permission to start or resume their activities.
+Given the numerous challenges they face, many artisanal miners are operating at varying degrees of legality, through the payment of informal taxes, based on informal agreements with local government officials.
+In fact, a significant proportion of unlicensed artisanal miners have, at some point in time, entered into such informal agreements with local mining officials to benefit from tacit permission to start or resume their activities.
 Such practices offer an alternative to the upfront payment of a license fee and avoid significant losses to the miners in case of unprofitable applications.

-Government seeks to improve the enforcement of regulation on artisanal, small-scale and large-scale mining activities through rigorous monitoring.
+The Government seeks to improve the enforcement of regulation on artisanal, small-scale and large-scale mining activities through rigorous monitoring.
 In fact, concessional agreements will be subject to review for compliance with laws and regulations, and particularly those that benefit the local communities.
-The Liberian government will encourage Corporate Social Investment with strong local content development framework and strategy for local benefits.
-A major focus is being placed on strengthening of regulatory mechanisms to enhance transparency and to improve the welfare of small-scale miners while safeguarding the environment.
+The Liberian government will encourage corporate social investment with strong local content development framework and strategy for local benefits.
+A major focus is being placed on strengthening regulatory mechanisms to enhance transparency and to improve the welfare of small-scale miners while safeguarding the environment.

-The MME notes that in order to ensure effectiveness and inclusiveness of formalization, the process requires buy-in, active participation, inclusion and commitment from a range of stakeholders from the government, civil society and traditional community leaders as well as those engage in the formalization process.
+The MME notes that to ensure effectiveness and inclusiveness of formalization, the process requires buy-in, active participation, inclusion and commitment from a range of stakeholders from the government, civil society and traditional community leaders as well as those engage in the formalization process.
 With increased formal taxation, the government needs to demonstrate reinvestment and support for miners who formalize their operations through technical assistance and access to credit or equipment.
 Additionally, cooperative structures were being captured by dealers and Monrovia-based businessmen “to perpetuate existing forms of resource capture and revenue sharing arrangements”.

-In fact, Liberia's New Pro-Poor Agenda for Prosperity and Development (2018-2023) sets out a new vision for improving mining governance and enforcement of regulations on artisanal and small-scale mining operations throughout the country in order to develop the sector and therefore increase its productivity.
-As a result, these convergent policy objectives have led to the government and its development partners to strengthen the regulatory frameworks that govern ASM and to bolster financial inclusion.
-Supporting this impetus, this financial inclusion framework for ASM in Liberia was commissioned and developed, informed by a review and analysis of Liberia’s financial ecosystems and the country’s ASM value chain.
+Liberia's New Pro-Poor Agenda for Prosperity and Development (2018-2023) sets out a new vision for improving mining governance and enforcement of regulations on artisanal and small-scale mining operations throughout the country to develop the sector and therefore increase its productivity.
+As a result, these convergent policy objectives have led to the government and its development partners strengthening the regulatory frameworks that govern ASM to bolster financial inclusion.
+This financial inclusion framework for ASM in Liberia was commissioned and developed following a review and analysis of Liberia’s financial ecosystems and the country’s ASM value chain.
 It is underpinned by a theory of change which considers all facets of ASM in Liberia to advance financial inclusion through a holistic, integrated, multi-sectoral formalization approach.
 The framework is also guided by six interconnected principles: access, usage, quality, social, education and infrastructure, which work in unison to achieve the goal of financial inclusion.

-In addition, the GoL is one of the political sponsors, alongside with Cote d’Ivoire, Guinea and Liberia, of the GIZ program “Regional Resource Governance in West Africa” that aims to provide support for the partner countries to change the political, institutional and legal framework conditions in order to formalize the ASM sector.
+In addition, the GoL is one of the political sponsors, alongside with Cote d’Ivoire, Guinea and Liberia, of the GIZ program “Regional Resource Governance in West Africa” that aims to provide support for the partner countries to change the political, institutional and legal framework conditions to formalize the ASM sector.
 It works together with Mano River Union government institutions, communities, civil society organizations, and the private sector.

 Legal framework of the ASM sector

-The main legislation governing the ASM sector in Liberia are:
+The main legislation governing the ASM sector in Liberia is as follows: